felicien-brochu/selflessheroes/leveleditor/doc/ObjectConfig.md

-# ObjectConfig Reference
+# ObjectConfig

 This reference guide lists the config objects used in Tiled maps and when calling `world.createObject()` in a WorldGenerator.

-:bulb: When working in Tiled, you don't have to set the properties `id`, `x` and `y` since Tiled is managing them for you.
+:bulb: When working in Tiled, you don't have to set the properties `x` and `y` since Tiled is managing them for you.

 -   [![bonfire-icon](images/icons/bonfire-icon.png) BonfireConfig](#bonfireconfig)